dominodatalab/domino-training-wine-quality/README.md

 ### Lab 2.5 - Complete Project Tasks
 ***Documentation: [Link files to Tasks](https://docs.dominodatalab.com/en/latest/user_guide/4e60ef/add-project-tasks/#tr3)***

-Delete your stopped Workspace by clicking the trashcan icon in the Workspaces page.
+Delete your stopped Workspace by clicking the trashcan icon in the *Workspaces* page.

 1. In your Project, navigate to *Code*.
-You'll see that the latest commit will reflect the commit message you just logged, and you can see 'EDA_code.ipynb' in your file directory.
+You'll see that the latest commit will reflect the commit message you just logged, and you can see `EDA_code.ipynb` in your file directory.

 ![16-ViewCode](readme_images/ViewCode.png)
 <!---